Gmanicus/Dev-Time-Tracker/README.md

 # Updates:

 November 27th, 2020 - Major Updates include:
 - Added numerous more colors to chart individual items.
-Colors are now consistent for individual labels across days of the month.
+Colors are now consistent for individual labels across days of the month and don't change based upon time logged.
 - Search the task list was causing a performance bottleneck, due to the fact that it was being requested every iteration.
 The data is now stored, referred to, and refreshed every 30s.
 - It should now be drawing the chart when the program is closed.
 This is a "nice to have" thing, and just keeps the chart up to date with what is in the file (theoretically, as it's been a while since I tested whether this was working as intended).
 - The program now checks for the __main__ namespace.
 This solved some issues with commandline functionality.